guokr/simbase/README.md

 Simbase is a redis-like vector similarity database.
-You can add, get, delete vectors to/from it, and then retrieve the most similar vectors within one vector set or among two vector set.
+You can add, get, delete vectors to/from it, and then retrieve the most similar vectors within one vector set or between two vector sets.

 Concepts
 --------